 In normal conditions, breathing accounts for a minimal fraction of the patient’s total oxygen consumption.
-Most of hypoxemic patients complain of shortness of breath and dyspnea, thus the work of breathing is significant enough to be noticed by the affected patient.
-In addition, non-specific changes in mental status are often seen in severe hypoxemia.
+Most hypoxemic patients complain of shortness of breath and dyspnea.
+Thus the work of breathing is significant enough to be noticed by the affected patient.
+Also, non-specific changes in mental status are often seen in severe hypoxemia.

-Vital sign abnormalities in hypoxemia include tachycardia (heart rate faster than 100/min) and tachypnea (respiratory rate higher than 24/min).
-Still, patients with limited cardiac reserve may not manifest with tachycardia, and in severe cases of hypoxemia even bradycardia (i.e. abnormally slow heart rate) may ensue due to vagal stimulation.
+Vital sign abnormalities in hypoxemia include tachycardia (heart rate faster than 100/min) and tachypnea (a respiratory rate higher than 24/min).
+Still, patients with a limited cardiac reserve may not manifest with tachycardia.
+In severe cases of hypoxemia, even bradycardia (i.e. abnormally slow heart rate) may ensue due to vagal stimulation.

-Patients with central nervous system disease can even have a normal breathing pattern, hence the absence of aforementioned tachycardia and tachypnea should never be considered as a certain sign that the patient is not hypoxemic.
+Patients with central nervous system disease can even have a normal breathing pattern.
+Hence the absence of the aforementioned tachycardia and tachypnea should never be considered as a certain sign that the patient is not hypoxemic.
 Oxygen content represents the minimal laboratory information needed to assess proper oxygenation, which is a value that takes into account the amount of hemoglobin available to carry the oxygen throughout the body.